 \section{Introduction}

-The continuum of human spatial immobility-mobility at varying geographic and temporal scales poses fascinating topics and challenges for researchers to make right decisions on urban development.
-Stability and mobility are relative and linked, since mobility reflects movement in short-term temporal or small spatial scales, while stability refer to long-term.
-Geographically, people move over scales ranging from a few meters to hundreds of kilometers; temporally, they move or stay over scales ranging from a few minutes to many years.
+The continuum of human spatial immobility-mobility at varying geographic and temporal scales poses fascinating topics and challenges for researchers and governments to make decisions on urban planning and transportation development.
+Stability and mobility are relevant, since mobility reflects the movement in short-term temporal or small spatial scales, while stability refer to long-term duration of stay or large scale locational consistency.
+Geographically, people move over scales ranging from a few meters to hundreds of kilometers in metropolitan areas; temporally, they move or stay over scales ranging from a few minutes to many years.
 Although people's movement seems to be disordered, we can still mining useful patterns for both individuals and a group of residents from various types of data.
-However, due to the lack of data, research work on mobility and stability is still seldom carried out.
-Thus, figuring out the puzzle of the relation between stability and mobility will be very meaningful and can help uncover different aspects of public transit, social and urban dynamics.

-The temporal and spatial dynamic mobility pattern of residents has been concerned about for a long time by researchers in the fields of transportation engineering\cite{Ma20131}, computer science \cite{Zheng2014Urban}, urban planning \cite{Long:2015aa}, or even socioeconomics \cite{Hanson2005Perspectives}.
-Along with the development of computer science and geographic information (GIS), many new technologies and new types of data can be utilized to measure people's mobility pattern in large-scale regions, such as Call Detail Records of mobile phone \cite{Kang2013Exploring}, taxicabs' GPS information \cite{Peng2012Collective}, or even outdoor Wi-Fi signal data.
-When comes to a city-wide mobility analysis, smart card data (SCD) collected by Automated Fare Collection (AFC) systems may be a better choice, since AFC system are widely adopted by public transportation operators in most metropolitan areas \cite{Mohamed2014Understanding}.
+The temporal and spatial dynamic mobility pattern of residents has been concerned about for a long time by researchers in the fields of transportation engineering\cite{Ma20131}, computer science \cite{Zheng2014Urban}, urban planning \cite{long2016early}, or even socioeconomics \cite{Hanson2005Perspectives}.
+Along with the development of computer science and geographic information system (GIS), many new technologies and new types of data can be utilized to measure people's mobility pattern in large-scale regions, such as Call Detail Records of mobile phone \cite{Kang2013Exploring}, taxicabs' GPS information \cite{Peng2012Collective}, or even outdoor Wi-Fi signal data.
+When comes to the city-wide mobility analysis, smart card data (SCD) collected by Automated Fare Collection (AFC) systems may be a better choice, since AFC system are widely adopted by public transportation operators in most metropolitan areas \cite{Mohamed2014Understanding}.